Maras00/MS3/README.md

 ******************************************************************************************************
 ### Project

-My main purpose for this website is to catalogue contains information about various vintage car brands.
-From the most popular to rare, and even those that no longer exist.
-It’s for all those lovers and followers interested in models and brand, who wants to share their knowledge on a regular basis.
-It`s name, year, picture, all this information is included in the car catalogue available on the App.
-And also, to improve the search for a model on the list, which makes it easier to identify.
+My main purpose for this website is to catalogue information about various vintage car makes, from the most popular to rarest, and even those that no longer exist.
+It’s for all those lovers and followers interested in various models and makes who want to share their knowledge on a regular basis.
+Name, year of production and picture are all included in the car catalogue available in the app.
+The aim is to improve the search for a model on the list and make it easier to identify.

 ### Project Rational